 Model 3

-As with Model 1, this model is using SNOMED-derived OMOP code as Value_as_concept_id, violating the Domain restriction imposed for Measurement table.
+As with Model 1, this model is using SNOMED-derived OMOP code as Value_as_concept_id, violating the Domain restriction imposed for Measurement table and could lead to inappropriate representation of detection test.

 4.2.
 Proposal for a new model